AI chatbot

 [!TLDR] Four real reasons to upgrade a $19/month chatbot: you're hitting the monthly message ceiling consistently, you need a second bot for a different product or domain, your conversation logs show questions that need a more powerful model, or you have multi-channel traffic (WhatsApp, Instagram) that a website widget won't catch.
-The one fake signal: "our Starter plan doesn't include analytics."
+The one fake signal: "our Solo plan doesn't include analytics."
 It's almost never why ROI is missing.

 I run a $19/month chatbot on my own site.
 Built the product, yes — but that also means I've lived this decision from both sides.
 I see which features people ask about after two weeks.
 I see what makes someone upgrade.
 And I see what makes them stay on Starter forever.